Phillip Cancar

-Phillip Čančar (/bs/; born 11 May 2001) is an Australian professional soccer player who plays as a central defender for Western Sydney Wanderers.
+Phillip Čančar (/bs/; born 11 May 2001) is an Australian professional soccer player who last played as a central defender for Western Sydney Wanderers.

 Early life

 Čančar was born and raised in the Illawarra region of Wollongong, Australia.
 His parents were originally from Bosnia but had moved to Croatia before ultimately seeking refuge in Australia.
 He attended Edmund Rice College with Tate Russell.

 Club career

 Youth career

 Čančar started his youth career in the National Premier Leagues, the second tier of Australian football, where he would play for the local club, Wollongong Wolves, before moving to the Football NSW Institute in 2014.

 He would join Sydney FC through the academy system, playing alongside Jake Hollman, Callum Talbot and Marco Tilio.
 During his time at the Blues, he won the U18 Championship Final against Sydney United, on 14 September 2017, where his side won after extra time.

 Croatia

 In 2018, Čančar moved to Croatia and began his European journey at Lokomotiva, where he spent a year in the youth ranks and later joining for Hrvatski Dragovoljac, a team that competes in the Second League.
 Due to issues with paperwork and league rules, Cancar was initially unable to play for his team.
 However, after a recent change in management, these issues were resolved, and Cancar was finally given the opportunity to showcase his skills in the first team.

 He made his senior club debut on 18 October 2019 against Hajduk II, coming off the bench in the 88th minute of a 1–0 home win.
 During a COVID-19 lockdown, Čančar's home was struck by an earthquake that nearly risked his flight back to Australia to visit his family who was in Unanderra.
 On 22 July 2020, Čančar scored in a friendly match for his side against NK Jarun, scoring a stoppage time goal to win the match 3–2 at full time.
 He would make a further 5 league appearance for his club before leaving due to his contract expiring.